 A hot lunch is prepared at school by HandCut Foods and is provided to all students, with the cost included in the annual tuition and fees.
 Students in Grades 1-4 participate in a cafeteria-style lunch in our dining hall, where they may choose from at least two entrees, salad bar, sandwiches, soup, milk, water and mostly fresh fruit for dessert.

 Roycemore’s Extended Day Program (EDP) is available for students in pre-kindergarten through Grade 6, for an additional fee.
 EDP provides socialization, outdoor and indoor physical activities, enrichment and snacks.
 A quiet homework room staffed with college student aides is also available.
 EDP begins at 7:30 a.m. for students who arrive early and goes from after school until 6:00 p.m.
 There is no charge for morning EDP.
-The Extended Day Program is also available during some vacation periods.
+EDP is also available during some vacation periods.

 For students in Grades K-4, after-school enrichment activities or clubs are offered daily until 4:00-4:15 p.m.
 Besides being fun, they emphasize academic skills, enhance the school’s curriculum and involve socialization, higher-order thinking skills, and learning to follow directions.
 The clubs offered vary from year to year, depending on interest and sponsor availability.
 Some clubs are sponsored by teachers, some by parents, and others are offered for a fee through outside organizations.
 This year, Lower School students can participate in Chess Club, Creative Improv with Mudlark Theater, Cross Country running, STEAM, Fitness Fun Friday, Lego Club, Martial Arts, and the Sprout Gifted program.

-When a Roycemore Firstie gets dropped off, that student is greeted with a warm smile, and eagerly enters the room, anxious to see his or her friends and chat about our latest thematic learning.
-He or she enters a room with different working options, such as a standing table and squishy seats.
-Parents stay to share what’s happening at home and laugh over the latest Firstie quote.
+When a Roycemore First Grader gets dropped off, that student is greeted with a warm smile, and eagerly enters the room, anxious to see his or her friends and chat about our latest thematic learning.
+They enter a room with different working options and flexible seating.

 First Grade thematic units integrate all content areas to create rich and authentic learning experiences.
-During our Wild Weather unit, students visit the Museum of Science and Industry’s Science Storms Exhibit, where they can enter a lifesize vortex, feel high speed winds in a wind tunnel, and test out a tsunami tank.
-The Firsties partner with high schoolers to make anemometers, barometers, and a rain gauge in the lab.
+During our Wild Weather unit, students visit the Museum of Science and Industry’s Science Storms Exhibit, where they can enter a life size vortex, feel high speed winds in a wind tunnel, and test out a tsunami tank.
+First Grade partners with high schoolers to make anemometers, barometers, and a rain gauge in the lab.
 We also practice the onomatopoeia of weather and use technology to help us experience and track weather.

 During our ‘America the Beautiful’ unit, we gather postcards from friends and family across the United States to learn more about special landmarks and geographical features in each state.
 Songs, 3D models of land formations, and a mystery skype with first grade classrooms across the country add to the richness of this unit.